Wiki · Concept · Last reviewed June 25, 2026

 Meta's Llama 3 technical report also emphasized release of pretrained and post-trained versions, making clear that the same base family can have different deployment-ready forms.
 Open-weight ecosystems depend on this distinction: a downloadable base model is not the same artifact as an instruction-tuned, safety-tuned, domain-tuned, or reasoning-tuned model.

-Reproducibility is difficult because post-training is sensitive to data quality, prompt distribution, rater guidelines, reward-model design, sampling strategy, contamination controls, optimizer settings, safety filters, and evaluation harnesses.
+Reproducibility is difficult because post-training is sensitive to data quality, prompt distribution, rater guidelines, reward-model design, synthetic-data prompts, sampling strategy, contamination controls, optimizer settings, safety filters, and evaluation harnesses.
 Small differences in recipe can produce large differences in tone, refusal behavior, truthfulness, and task performance.

 Risk Pattern